Jesse-Mendoza/Automated-Elk-Stack-Deployment/README.md

     Ansible-playbook metricbeat-playbook.yml

-Run the playbook, and navigate to 'http://[your.ELK-VM.External.IP]:5601/app/kibana' to check that the installation worked as expected.
+Run the playbook, then navigate to 'http://[your.ELK-VM.External.IP]:5601/app/kibana' to check that the installation worked as expected.